 Since people can't seem to say "NO" and since the wisdom of the ages says that we need a seventh of our time for just "being," not "doing," I offer my Sabbath Time Law -- call it a modified Blue Law, to the Board of Selectmen, the State Legislature, or U.S. Congress for their action.
 It might become almost as controversial as the health care bill.
 In a way it is an emotional, spiritual and physical health care suggestion.

 I remember as a youth my frustration when the town basketball courts were locked on Sundays and there were no pickup games available.
-I ended up sitting on the beach listening to the waves crash on the shore or talked with my grandmother for hours or ... with being time, I realized that there was more to life than perfecting my three-pointer.
+I ended up sitting on the beach listening to the waves crash on the shore or talked with my grandmother for hours or ... with

 Feeling blue, depressed, emotionally tired?
 Feeling your schedule is overbooked?
 I offer two answers to those problems, "Just say no!" or join my "Anti-Blue Coalition" and come to a Being Party where we might serve tea and just be.
 Until the legislation passes, just say no. Take the time to worship -- what do you expect a pastor to say? -- or just be!